-How Much Compensation For A Death Caused By A Fatal Bike or Cycle Accident?
+How To Claim Compensation For A Death Caused By A Fatal Bike or Cycle Accident

 By John Bowes.
 Updated March 2021.
 This is our updated guide to fatal cycling accident claims.
 According to figures released by the Royal Society for the Prevention of Accidents, there were 21,287 accidents involving bikes on the road in 2014.
 Of these accidents, 3,401 people were seriously injured and 113 were killed.
 In cases where an accident has caused a death, the deceased’s loved ones may be able to make a claim for compensation.
 This guide will explore this issue.